alsolera/VideoF2B/docs/source/glossary.rst

     Straight line
         A :term:`great circle` path or part thereof.

+    Top of circle
+        A point at the top of the :term:`flight hemisphere`, vertically above the center of the hemisphere.

     Upright
         Condition when the model aircraft is flying in its "normal" upright attitude (that is: with its